tistarsec/electron/docs/tutorial/application-packaging.md

 ## Generating `asar` Archives

-An [asar][asar] archive is a simple tar-like format that concatenates files into a single file.
+An [asar][asar] archive is a tar-like format that concatenates files into a single file.
 Electron can read arbitrary files from it without unpacking the whole file.